 In this post, I demonstrate how to set up and test VirtualBox teleportation (live migration) of a working virtual machine from one host computer to another.
 Teleporting is a feature added from VirtualBox version 3.1.
 It is almost like a failover cluster where we can move the virtual machines among the host computers (cluster members) for high availability.

-This mainly helps to move most critical virtual machines to other different hosts without shutting down and any down time which called live migration in VirtualBox.
-This is mostly suitable for production environment servers and desktops.
-Without any down time you can move VMs to other hosts and shutdown existing host.
+This mainly helps to move most critical virtual machines to other different hosts without shutting down or downtime, which is called live migration in VirtualBox.
+This feature is most suitable for production environment servers and desktops.
+Without any downtime, you can move VMs to different hosts and do the maintenance in other hosts.

-The original VM will be called as ‘source VM’ and other host, where you are going to teleport will be called as ‘target VM’.
+The original VM will be called as ‘source VM’ and another host where you are going to teleport will be called as ‘target VM’.

 My Source Computer is